Frequently Asked Questions

 The most likely problem is with the window hinges.
 Over a period of time and the lack of lubrication window hinges will break or wear.
 Faulty hinges can not be repaired and must be replaced as a pair with the correct size and stack height to suit the window system.
 Our engineers carry a extensive range of window hinges to suit the majority of applications.
 Ask about our 25 point glazing service to help prevent further problems.

 Most definitely, YES!
 The big advance in recent years has been the efficiency of the glass itself.
 By replacing your standard double glazed units to our 'A' Rated energy efficient double glazed units will reduce the heat lost through them by 75%, reducing your heating bills by up to 25%.
-Remember, all of our glass unit come with a 10 year manufacturers guarantee.

 This is probably down the locking mechanism breaking internally.
 Generally this will follow on from the window being difficult or tight to lock or maybe catching when closing.
 Like window hinges, locking mechanisms should be oiled on a annual basis to prevent failure.
 Our engineers carry a range of window locks on their vehicle from quick repairs.
 Ask about our 25 point glazing service to help prevent further problems.

 If you have a existing lead or Georgian bar design, we will match the current layout.
 Our highly experienced engineers will take all of the necessary measurements to ensure your replacement glass is identical to the original.
 We can also replace all of your current leaded glass units for modern energy efficient clear glass throughout the property.

 Can I add more security to my doors and windows?

 There are a number of measures you can take to increase the security of you windows and doors.
 The most common method of entry currently is via lock snapping of a door barrel.
 If your doors have been installed before 2017 then they probably do not have Anti-snap locks fitted.
 We offer a range of additional security products which can be added to your current windows and doors.

 This is custom heading element